Daily Dying (Daily Living – Part 5) Scott Pauley

 Walking with Christ is a daily matter.
-I hope you are enjoying this blog series on daily truths for the Christian life.
-(If you are just joining us you may begin the series here.)
-For me, this emphasis has been a reminder that I need the Lord every day.
+For me, the emphasis of daily habits for a pleasing Christian life has been a reminder that I need the Lord every day.
 And every day there are principles that I must apply in my walk with Him.

-One irony of the Christian life is that it is not about life only – it is about death.
-It is not just the death of Christ for our sins on Calvary.
-It is more than the final physical death that precedes our entrance into Heaven.
-It is a daily dying.
+One irony of the Christian life is that it is not about life only — it is about death.
+It is not just the death of Christ for our sins on Calvary, and it is more than the final physical death that precedes our entrance into Heaven.
+It is a Daily Dying.

 At the risk of sounding morbid I want you to know that daily dying has been one of the most wonderful truths I have ever learned!
 In truth, I am still learning it.
 Every day.